Eddie Kingston

-Edward Moore (born December 12, 1981), better known by the ring name Eddie Kingston, is an American professional wrestler.
-As of July 2020, he is signed to All Elite Wrestling (AEW).
-He was the inaugural AEW Continental Champion.
-Kingston also performs for AEW's sister promotion, Ring of Honor (ROH), where he is a former ROH World Champion.
-Additionally, he makes appearances for New Japan Pro-Wrestling (NJPW), where he is a former Strong Openweight Champion.
-All three of these championships were defended jointly under the Continental Crown Championship banner until he lost the Continental Championship.
+Edward Moore (born December 12, 1981), better known by his ring name Eddie Kingston, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a one-time and the inaugural AEW Continental Champion.
+He also performs for AEW's sister promotion Ring of Honor (ROH), where he is a one-time ROH World Champion, and in Japan for New Japan Pro-Wrestling (NJPW), where he is a one-time Strong Openweight Champion.
+He simultaneously defended all three championships as the singular Continental Crown Championship.

-Moore started his wrestling career in 2002, and has wrestled for numerous promotions, including Evolve, the National Wrestling Alliance (NWA), Chikara, AAW Wrestling, Combat Zone Wrestling, Independent Wrestling Association Mid-South, Impact Wrestling (renamed Total Nonstop Action Wrestling in 2024) and Pro Wrestling Guerrilla (PWG).
-Outside of brief stints in Impact and ROH, Kingston was a mainstay on the independent scene for 18 years before signing with AEW.
-Moore has been praised for his speaking skills and ability to cut promos, and is regarded by many as one of the best talkers of the modern professional wrestling era.
-This ability to cut promos has allowed him to stay on AEW programming even through his injury.
+Moore started his wrestling career in 2002, and has wrestled for numerous promotions, including Evolve, the National Wrestling Alliance (NWA), Chikara, AAW Wrestling, Combat Zone Wrestling, Independent Wrestling Association Mid-South, Impact Wrestling, Pro Wrestling Guerrilla (PWG) and Consejo Mundial de Lucha Libre (CMLL).
+Outside of brief stints in Impact and ROH, he was a mainstay on the independent circuit for 18 years before signing with AEW.
+He has been praised for his ability on the microphone, especially when cutting promos, and is regarded by many as one of the best talkers in professional wrestling; this ability has often allowed him to remain featured on AEW programming even when injured.

 Early life

-Edward Moore was born on December 12, 1981, in Yonkers, New York, to an Irish father and a Puerto Rican mother.
-He had a difficult childhood in the suburbs of Yonkers, constantly getting into fights at school; he credits getting into wrestling at an early age from watching old tapes, particularly from Memphis and AJPW as what kept him out of jail and trouble.
-He estimates he has watched the June 1994 match between Toshiaki Kawada and Mitsuharu Misawa over 1,000 times.
-Kingston worked as part of the Iron Workers Union (Local 580) early on in his professional wrestling career.
+Edward Moore was born in Yonkers, New York, on December 12, 1981, the son of a Puerto Rican mother and Irish father.
+He had a difficult childhood in Yonkers and was constantly getting into fights at school, later stating that he was kept out of trouble and potentially jail by watching old wrestling tapes, particularly from the Continental Wrestling Association and All Japan Pro Wrestling; he estimates that he has watched the June 1994 match between Toshiaki Kawada and Mitsuharu Misawa over 1,000 times.
+He was a member of the Iron Workers Union to support himself whilst pursuing a career in wrestling.